nikohou/pv-data-utility-suite/README.md

 This repository is a collection of useful python modules for PV System Engineering.
 They make use of the core functionalities of the pvlib package, but extend these for specific problems I had to solve within my own research.

-I have included tutorial-style jupyter notebooks, pre-trained models, and exemplary data, which should allow you to make full use of this repo in no time.
+I have included a tutorial-style jupyter notebook, pre-trained models, and exemplary data, which should allow you to make full use of this repo in no time.

 ## List of Modules